Group-13-School-of-Mines/Group13-Code/Final Demo/README.md

 open up the communication channel between the pi and the arduino by running:
 `stty -F /dev/ttyACM0 raw 9600 && cat /dev/ttyACM0`

+#TODO:
+Tell everyone how to use my raspberry pi and program the arduino

 # Program flow:
 - Rotate bot until camera sees aruco
 - measure angle and rotate bot by that amount